SINDHUK2003/Blogging-Application/README.md

 ## Description

-This project is a blog application featuring user authentication, blog post management with rich text formatting, commenting system, and a user follow system.
+This project is a blog application featuring user authentication, blog post management, commenting system, and a user follow system.
 It is built with a Streamlit frontend, a MySQL backend, and Flask for connecting the frontend and backend.

 ## Tech Stacks Used